ringsce/morpheus/README.md

 [![Gitter](https://badges.gitter.im/plvicente-ringsce/community.svg)]
 (https://gitter.im/plvicente-ringsce/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-#  ringsce editor
+#  ringsce morpheus
-This is an editor written with lazarus ide and free pascal.
-Where you can use for openkrown repo to build the engine
+This is an engine written with c and C++.
+Where you can use for sharing the files internally.

 ## Our Goals
-Our goal for this project is to deliver an open source library for JSON, XML, and database for the openkrown engine.
+Our goal for this project is to deliver an open source F2F for sharing on our own companies.

 ## Database goals